johndoe31415/ucurve/README.md

 Read 1000 values from XY file.
 1000 transformed values.
 1000 undecimated values.
-220 rounded values.
+245 rounded values.
-1000 input points reduced to 14 points with -1.00 max error.
+1000 input points reduced to 16 points with -1.00 max error.
-Analyzing range of °C: 15.0 - 80.0 (65.0 dynamic range)
+Analyzing area-of-interest range of °C: 15.0 - 80.0 (span size 65.0)
+    341 values in that range, ADU from 49.5 - 196.8, °C from 15.2 - 79.8
+    d°C/dADU:
+        Absolute d°C/dADU minimum at ADU = 143.4, -0.4 °C/ADU (at 36.4 °C)
+        Absolute d°C/dADU maximum at ADU = 49.7, -0.7 °C/ADU (at 79.7 °C)
-    0.60 °C/ADU = 1.67 ADU/°C
+        Average: -0.46 °C/ADU = -2.20 ADU/°C
-    ADU: 82.1 - 190.5 (108.4 dynamic range)
 ```

 It shows us that it read 1000 values from the ntc.txt file and, after applying
-the X/Y translation formulas, ended up with 220 data points altogether.
+the X/Y translation formulas, ended up with 245 data points altogether.
 Then it
 decimated them, taking care that the maximal error does not exceed +-1°C.

 In the final dataset, the Y-area-of-interest from 15 - 80°C is shown, which
 equates to a span of 65°C. In that area of interest, ADU values fall between
-82.1 and 190.5 (i.e., a span of 108.4 ADU).
-This means that we, on average,
-have around 1.67 ADU per degree C.
+49.5 and 196.8.
+The NTC in this setup is going to be most precise at 36.4°C
+because every ADU corresponds to a changes of -0.4°C. At higher temperatures,
+i.e, at 79.7°C, it will be least responsive, changing -0.7°C with every ADU.

 Let's run the same generation with a less suitable series resistor, such as a
 10 kOhm:

 ```
-161 rounded values.
+223 rounded values.
-1000 input points reduced to 11 points with -1.00 max error.
+1000 input points reduced to 15 points with -1.00 max error.
-Analyzing range of °C: 15.0 - 80.0 (65.0 dynamic range)
+Analyzing area-of-interest range of °C: 15.0 - 80.0 (span size 65.0)
+    341 values in that range, ADU from 135.4 - 239.9, °C from 15.2 - 79.8
+    d°C/dADU:
+        Absolute d°C/dADU minimum at ADU = 145.3, -0.5 °C/ADU (at 75.4 °C)
+        Absolute d°C/dADU maximum at ADU = 239.8, -1.5 °C/ADU (at 15.3 °C)
-    1.05 °C/ADU = 0.95 ADU/°C
+        Average: -0.70 °C/ADU = -1.43 ADU/°C
-    ADU: 176.1 - 237.9 (61.8 dynamic range)
 ```

-We see that the sensitivity in the Y-area-of-interest is almost half of what we
+We see that the worst-case sensitivity in the Y-area-of-interest is worse than
-get with our 47 kOhm resistor, i.e., about 0.95 ADU per °C.
+half of what we get with our 47 kOhm resistor, i.e., about -1.5 °C per ADU.

-Going back to our original 47 kOhm resistor, we can now also take a look at the generated code:
+Going back to our original 47 kOhm resistor, we can now also take a look at the
+generated code:

 ```
 [...]